-Report a problem with cannabis activity.
+Report illegal cannabis activity.

 Nicole has worked for the City & County of San Francisco since January 2009, in a variety of roles under Mayor Newsom and Mayor Lee, including serving as Mayor Lee’s Director of Legislative Affairs from 2014-2017, covering local, state and federal policy for the Administration.
 From 2014-2016 Nicole served as the Mayor’s Liaison to the Board of Supervisors, and from 2011 to 2014 she served as the Mayor’s Director of Appointments and Liaison to all City Commissions.
 Nicole was appointed Director of the Office of Cannabis by City Administrator Naomi Kelly in August, 2017.